patternfly/training-scenarios/tables/intro-table/step8.md

 At this point, you should see basic pagination in place.
 Nice!
 There is some important cleanup left to do, which we'll get to in the next step.

-Your rendered output should look something like the screenshot below;
+Your rendered output should look something like the screenshot below:

 <img src="intro-table/assets/step-8-complete.png" alt="Image of what table looks like at the end of step 8." style="box-shadow: rgba(3, 3, 3, 0.2) 0px 1.25px 2.5px 0px;" />

-Your component implementation should look something like the following;
+Your component implementation should look something like the following:

 <pre class="file">
 import * as React from &quot;react&quot;;
-import * as ReactDOM from &quot;react-dom&quot;;
+import &quot;@patternfly/react-core/dist/styles/base.css&quot;;
+import { Table, TableHeader, TableBody } from &quot;@patternfly/react-table&quot;;
 import { Pagination } from &quot;@patternfly/react-core&quot;;
-import { Table, TableHeader, TableBody } from &quot;@patternfly/react-table&quot;;
 import { columns, defaultRows } from &quot;./data&quot;;
 const App = () =&gt; {
   const [numPerPage, setNumPerPage] = React.useState(2);